-4.1 Acceptable Technical Data (ATD)
+4.1 ATD

-For any design change, there must be technical data which completely defines the modification or repair design change.
+For any design change, there must be technical data which completely defines the modification or repair.
 Rule 21.503(a) requires that technical data must only be used if it is approved or acceptable to the Director.

 Part 21 Appendix D lists technical data which the Director has found to be acceptable for use in New Zealand.
-This list basically includes:
+This list includes technical data that:

-- (a) technical data that has been approved by the Director - (b) technical data that other people have approved and that the Director has found acceptable to use, and - (c) technical data that the Director has reviewed and found acceptable to use.
+- (a) has been approved by the Director - (b) other people have approved and that the Director has found acceptable to use, and - (c) the Director has reviewed and found acceptable to use.